-The "Site Copy" plans issued with the Consent Application must be kept on site and made readily available at all times.
+The 'Site Copy' plans issued with the Resource Consent must be kept on site and made readily available at all times.

-Building Consent work will be inspected by a Building Officer and the Resource Consent conditions will be monitored by a Planning Compliance & Monitoring Officer.
+Building Consent work will be inspected by a Council building officer and Resource Consent conditions will be monitored by a Council planning compliance and monitoring officer.

 Demolishing an existing building on a site does not require building consent as it is specifically exempt from the Building Act provisions (Clause 30, Part 1 Schedule 1 of the Building Act).
-However demolition proposals should be discussed with the Duty Building Officer to ensure that appropriate public safety measures have been identified and will be implemented.
+However demolition proposals should be discussed with Council's duty building officer to ensure that appropriate public safety measures have been identified and will be implemented.